innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

                   data=df);
 ```

-Here's a stylised impression of what my chart looked like:
+Here’s a stylised impression of what my chart looked like:

 ![](../images/position_time.png)

-You'll notice that I have added some vertical grey lines to my chart to indicate different areas of the chart, as well as some simple labels identifying each area.
+You’ll notice that I have added some vertical grey lines to my chart to indicate different areas of the chart, as well as some simple labels identifying each area.

 Annotating charts can often help us make more sense of them when we try to read read them.
-In creating such charts there is often a balance between making a "production quality" chart that you could share with other people as a part of a formal report (or formal teaching materials!) and a "good enough for personal use" feel for your own reference.
+In creating such charts there is often a balance between making a ‘production quality’ chart that you could share with other people as a part of a formal report (or formal teaching materials!) and a ‘good enough for personal use’ feel for your own reference.

-In this regard, you may also notice the that the chart shown above has an informal, stylised feel to it.
+In this regard, you may also notice that the chart shown above has an informal, stylised feel to it.
 The chart really was created from the data I collected, but I then styled it using an XKCD chart theme to differentiate it from the charts generated within the notebook.

 <!-- #region tags=["optional-extra"] heading_collapsed=true -->
-#### Create your own annotated chart
+### Create your own annotated chart

-*Click on the arrow in the sidebar to reveal how to create the annotated chart*
+*Click on the arrow in the sidebar or run this cell to reveal how to create the annotated chart.*
 <!-- #endregion -->

 <!-- #region tags=["optional-extra"] hidden=true -->
 I used the following code to create the annotated chart.
-I manually set the horizontal x-axis values where I wanted the the the vertical lines to appear.
+I manually set the horizontal x-axis values where I wanted the vertical lines to appear.
 <!-- #endregion -->

 ```python tags=["optional-extra"] hidden=true